 Changes in market conditions, as well as changes in the assumptions or methodology used to determine fair value, could result in a significant change to estimated fair values.
-It should be noted that minor changes in assumptions or estimation methodologies can have a material effect on these derived or estimated fair values, and that the fair values reflected below are indicative of the interest rate and credit spread environments as of March 31, 2019 and December 31, 2018 and do not take into consideration the effects of subsequent changes in market or other factors.
+The determination of estimated cash flows used in pricing models is inherently subjective and imprecise.
+It should be noted that minor changes in assumptions or estimation methodologies can have a material effect on these derived or estimated fair values, and that the fair values reflected below are indicative of the interest rate and credit spread environments as of September 30, 2019 and December 31, 2018 and do not take into consideration the effects of subsequent changes in market or other factors.